afodunrinbikunmi-data/superstore-sales-analysis/README.md

 - **Data-Driven Visibility**: Transformed raw data into a diagnostic tool that makes hidden losses visible and actionable for stakeholders.

 [Read The Full Article Medium](https://medium.com/@afodunrinbikunmi/global-superstore-sales-analysis-identifying-revenue-leakage-and-market-inefficiency-e7b9bdc4e41d)

+## Recommendations
+- **Cap discounts at 10% maximum** — implement governance and manager approval
+- **Restructure Africa and EMEA** — raise prices, cut shipping costs, focus on margins
+- **Build a seasonal commercial calendar** — plan around the predictable Q4 peak

+## Limitations
+While this analysis provides deep insights into the profitability crisis, several data constraints should be noted:
+* **Financial Granularity:** The dataset lacks a breakdown of **COGS (Cost of Goods Sold)** and specific overheads, meaning profit is analyzed at a transactional level without visibility into manufacturing or storage costs.
+* **Macroeconomic Factors:** As a global dataset, the results do not account for **currency fluctuations** or inflation rates in markets like Africa and EMEA between 2011 and 2014, which may have impacted localized profitability.
+* **Fixed Logistics:** Shipping costs are recorded as static values per order, which does not reflect real-world variables like fuel surcharges or bulk-freight negotiated rates.
+* **Customer Context:** Missing demographic data (age, income, industry) limits the ability to perform a full **Customer Lifetime Value (CLV)** analysis beyond basic purchase history.

 ### Project Structure